faithvoid/skin.cortana/README.md

 - Work on "Aero" and "Aero Lite" themes (Aero Lite requires the most work, as the font colour system needs to be re-done to render fonts and their shadows correctly, Aero is basically done).
 - Maybe make a menu option modification script(?)
 - Change references from "Cortana" to "cortanaOS"

-## How to install:
-- Download latest release from the Releases category (if there isn't a release .zip, do NOT clone this skin from GitHub and expect support!
-The repo is ALWAYS under development so things may be broken even if most features work, especially script-related functionality!)
-- Copy "Cortana" to "Q:\skins\"
-- Change your skin to Cortana in the XBMC Appearance menu.
-- ???
-- Profit!

 ## Bugs:
 - Cortana blade is currently a bit visually glitchy and visibly says "Refresh" when switching pages.
 It's a "blink and you'll mix it" issue but it's still present.